ryannix123/single-node-openshift/SNOing.md

 Create the TXT create that Certbot needs to validate domain ownership, then press enter when the records are in place.
 You should receive a message from Certbot that the certificates were saved to your RHEL system.
-Note the date of expiration. ***Let's Encrypt certs will need replacing in > 90 days***.
+Note the date of expiration. ***Let's Encrypt certs will need replacing in < than 90 days***.